krithika162003/Food-Calorie-Analytics/README.md

 MODEL RESULTS AND CLASSIFICATION REPORT:

-The results include the classification report, performance metrics, confusion matrix, and evaluation graphs, which together provide a comprehensive view of the model’s accuracy and effectiveness:
+The results include the classification report, performance metrics and evaluation graphs, which together provide a comprehensive view of the model’s accuracy and effectiveness:

 <img width="414" height="403" alt="Screenshot 2025-09-29 203909" src="https://github.com/user-attachments/assets/dc40a792-5578-4ea9-9a19-70fd8a84ced3" />